Book Three / 8

 Who decides?
 In a process beginning with legislative assemblies defining certain acts as crimes, and ending with government officials putting a person to death for committing one, who makes the critical decisions along the way?

 How?
 Not the mechanics of the moment of execution itself — although that’s certainly an issue — but rather the method of choosing which defendants among all of them will be selected for a death penalty prosecution, and then for death.
 How are those decisions made?
-What kind of legal process must be available, how much is required, which rights must be protected, and in what manner?
+What kinds of legal process must be available, how much is required, which rights must be protected, and in what manner?

 For legislators, prosecutors, defense attorneys, trial judges, and appellate courts, these questions are not merely academic, rhetorical puzzles.
-They are questions crafted from the lived experiences of abuse and tyranny through thousands of years of the human experiment with different forms of government and citizenship.
+They are questions crafted from the lived experiences of abuse and tyranny through thousands of years of the human experiment with different forms of government and law.
 Though ancient in origin, they present themselves today every bit as fresh and as urgent — in a motion before a trial court, for instance, to stay the government’s hand on the alleged basis of a rash and reckless power.

 The answers to these questions form the vital core of the constitutional protection of civil and human rights in this country.
 They arise from the fundamental principles supporting the rule of law, in an area of law where a government, and a people, wield the greatest power with absolute and irrevocable results.

-In order to answer questions about our constitution’s meaning and what it requires of our society, over the years appellate courts have developed fuller narratives that flesh out its skeletal commandments.
+In order to answer questions about our constitution’s meaning and what it requires of us, over the years appellate courts have developed fuller narratives that flesh out its skeletal commandments.
 These narratives are in the form of the courts’ legal opinions.
 Legal opinions give detailed directions on our constitutional rights and on the protection of those rights with respect to government action.
 Although a full and equal implementation of them within our society remains aspirational, the guarantee in our constitution of their protections is the hallmark of the rule of law.
 In the context of criminal law, several stand out.

 Above all, any government body that establishes and enforces criminal laws, and prosecutes lawbreakers, must ensure fairness.
 It must provide meaningful processes that safeguard and protect substantive rights.
 Those processes must be open and obvious — or at least available for scrutiny and review.
 And statutes that make conduct a criminal act must not be vague or ambiguous.
 They must give adequate, advance notice to all individuals that a specific conduct is unlawful.